 - Pay the $23.50 permit fee and the $5 fee to take the Class C knowledge test.
 Note: The Oregon DMV requires separate forms of payment for each fee.
 In other words, bring two checks.

-- You must hold an instruction permit from Oregon, other state, or District of Columbia for at least six months before applying for a provisional license.
+- You must hold an instruction permit from Oregon, other state, or District of Columbia for at least 6 months before applying for a provisional license.

 - Proof of school enrollment, completion or exemption.

-- A parent or legal guardian will not be required to sign the Drivers License and Identification Card Application.
+- A parent or legal guardian will not be required to sign the Application for Driving Privileges or ID Card (Form 173).

-Note that you will have to provide proof that you are 18 years of age or older.
+Note that you will have to provide proof that you are 18 years old or older.
 See the DMV's list of acceptable documents.

 It's fairly easy to get a replacement if you've lost your permit, but you will need to go to a DMV office with the following materials:

 - Proof of identity.
 See DMV's requirements for proof of identity.

 - Proof of residence address.
 This is only applicable if you've changed addresses since the DMV has last issued you a permit.
 See DMV's list of acceptable documents to prove your residence address.

 - Check, money order, or cash to pay the appropriate replacement fees.